 - Pop up greenhouse – One in which you open and put plants in from the outside.
 A pop up greenhouse is like a mini greenhouse.
 You aren’t able to walk inside of it.

-We’ve compiled a list of the best greenhouse kits after reviewing many.
+I’ve compiled a list of the best greenhouse kits.
 They are excellent for beginners and experienced gardeners.
 You can decide which is best suited for your lifestyle, space, budget, what you want to grow, and where you will put it.